-These banana chocolate popsicles are a refreshing frozen treat, perfect for summertime.
-They’re gluten-free, vegan, paleo, and so easy to make.
-These popsicles are a great way to use up ripe bananas during the warmer months.
+These banana chocolate popsicles are a refreshing and delicious frozen treat.
+They’re perfect for summertime.
+These homemade chocolate banana popsicles are gluten free, vegan, paleo diet friendly, and refined sugar free.
+They’re a great way to use up ripe bananas during the warmer months.

 Main ingredients

-You’ll need a few ripe bananas to make these popsicles.
-If your bananas are large, then use three of them, but if they’re on the smaller side you can throw in a fourth.
-Be sure to pick bananas with plenty of brown spots for this recipe to ensure the popsicles have the perfect level of sweetness.
+You’ll need 3-4 ripe bananas to make these banana chocolate popsicles.
+If your bananas are large, then use three of them, but if they’re on the smaller side you can add a fourth.
+Be sure to pick bananas with plenty of brown spots to ensure the popsicles have the perfect level of sweetness.

-These popsicles get their chocolate flavor from unsweetened cocoa powder.
+These chocolate banana popsicles get their chocolaty flavor from unsweetened cocoa powder.
 There are two main varieties of unsweetened cocoa powder – Dutch process and natural.
 Either type will work well in this recipe.

 I sweetened these popsicles with maple syrup but you can substitute honey or agave if you prefer.
 Or for a lower sugar version of this recipe you can omit the sweetener altogether.